spinnaker/spinnaker.github.io/community/contributing/docs/docs-style-guide.md

 	sudo bash InstallHalyard.sh
 	```

+1. Do the next thing

-# Inline code formatting
+## Inline code formatting

-## Use code style for inline code and commands
+### Use code style for inline code and commands

 Use meaningful variable names that have a context rather than  'foo','bar', and similar meaningless variable names.